thedynamiclinker/sudocode/etc/profess-y/One Sided Proto-calls.md

 He said it's lowercase.

 He doesn't care which.
-He just cares that it's lowercase.
+He just says it's lowercase.

 If your language only has one case, he says uppercase is fine.

 Yes יהוה would be an example of that.

+What?

 He says the jews are fine.